wshafer/psr11-monolog/README.md

     'monolog' => [
         'handler' => [
             'myHandlerName' => [
-                'type' => 'slackWebhook',
+                'type' => 'slack',
                 'options' => [
                     'token     '             => 'apiToken', // Slack API token
-                    'channel'                => 'channel', // Slack channel (encoded ID or name) 'userName'               => 'Monolog', // Name of a bot 'useAttachment'          => false, // Whether the message should be added to Slack as attachment (plain text otherwise)
+                    'channel'                => 'channel', // Slack channel (encoded ID or name) 'userName'               => 'Monolog', // Name of a bot 'useAttachment'          => false, // Optional: Whether the message should be added to Slack as attachment (plain text otherwise)
-                    'iconEmoji'              => null, // The emoji name to use (or null) 'useShortAttachment'     => true, //Whether the the context/extra messages added to Slack as attachments are in a short style
+                    'iconEmoji'              => null, // Optional: The emoji name to use (or null) 'useShortAttachment'     => true, // Optional: Whether the the context/extra messages added to Slack as attachments are in a short style
-                    'includeContextAndExtra' => true, // Whether the attachment should include context and extra data 'level'                  => \Monolog\Logger::INFO, // The minimum logging level at which this handler will be triggered
+                    'includeContextAndExtra' => true, // Optional: Whether the attachment should include context and extra data
+                    'level'                  => \Monolog\Logger::INFO, // Optional: The minimum logging level at which this handler will be triggered
-                    'bubble'                 => false, // Whether the messages that are handled can bubble up the stack or not
+                    'bubble'                 => false, // Optional: Whether the messages that are handled can bubble up the stack or not
-                    'excludeFields'          => ['context.field1', 'extra.field2'], // Dot separated list of fields to exclude from slack message.
+                    'excludeFields'          => ['context.field1', 'extra.field2'], // Optional: Dot separated list of fields to exclude from slack message.
                 ],
             ],
         ],